 ^{}The results of these companies have been consolidated with those of the University.
-BUHT made a payment under covenant of £2,946 million (2005/06, £3,207 million) to the University representing its trading surplus for the year.
-During the year Bristol UWE Sport Limited made a loss of £76k (2005/06, surplus of £85k).
+BUHT made a gift aid payment of £3.991 million (2006/07 £2.946 million) to the University representing its trading surplus for the year.
+During the year Bristol UWE Sport Limited made a loss of £78k (2006/07, loss of £76k).
 The other companies are either not trading or their results are not considered material.